quadram-institute-bioscience/socru/README.md

 ```
 Salmonella/enterica/ty3-193/GCF_001240865.2.fa	GS0.1	1'	2	3	6	5	7
 ```
 In this instance a very small fragment (4) is missing.
-If its small the assembler may get a bit confused and miss it entirely.
+If it's small the assembler may get a bit confused and miss it entirely.

 Sometimes biologically improbable patterns appear and you need to do some further investigating.
-For example, if the origin and terminus are on fragments side by side, there is a high chance its an assembly error, since this could indicate an unbalanced replicore.
+For example, if the origin and terminus are on fragments side by side, there is a high chance it's an assembly error, since this could indicate an unbalanced replichore.
 The terminus is always on fragment 1 and the origin varies by species (recorded in the database profile.txt.yml file).
 ```
 Salmonella_enterica.fa	GS1.0	1	2	7	4	5	6	3
 ```
-In this case the origin is on fragment 3, which is beside fragment 1 (cirular).
+In this case the origin is on fragment 3, which is beside fragment 1 (circular).
 This is highly improbable in Salmonella.

 ## socru_species
 This will list all the species databases bundled with the software.
 You can then copy and paste one of the names for use with the main socru script.
-It doesnt take any input, instead it just prints out a sorted list of available species.
+It doesn't take any input, instead it just prints out a sorted list of available species.
 If the species you want is not in the list, please create it using socru_create.

 ```
 usage: socru_species [options]